FloreaCT/activity_buddies/readme.md

 **Cloud Functions for Firebase**: A serverless platform for building backend services in a Firebase application.

 **react-icons**: A library for adding icons to React components.

-**react-toastify**: A library for displaying notifications in a React application.

 **react-modal**: A library for creating modals in a React application.